wp-plugins/speed-booster-pack/readme.txt

 *Modified: amended previous except for the admin toolbar css to enqueue its stylesheets only if admin bar is showing, to not break the render blocking plugin option.

 = 1.9 =
 * Fix: breaking the SEO by Yoast plugin interface (perhaps as well as to others too).
-Thanks [@JahLive](http://profiles.wordpress.org/jahlive) for the [bug report](http://wordpress.org/support/topic/yoast-wordpress-seo-broken-after-update).
+Thanks to [@JahLive](http://profiles.wordpress.org/jahlive) for the [bug report](http://wordpress.org/support/topic/yoast-wordpress-seo-broken-after-update).
 * Added an except for the admin toolbar css since the Load CSS asynchronously option removes its dashicons and stylesheets.